Tamara Rojo tells Georgina Butler all about her new job, The Sleeping Beauty and what she loves to do when she isn’t dancing.

-The Sleeping Beauty is a wonderful fairytale for everyone.
+The Sleeping Beauty is a wonderful fairy tale for everyone.
 The classical tradition will be great for those new to ballet and I think all of the characters appeal.
-Tamara Rojo

 *Promotional photography courtesy of English National Ballet.

-English National Ballet’s The Sleeping Beauty is at Milton Keynes Theatre from 17th October until 20th October 2012.
+English National Ballet’s The Sleeping Beauty is at Milton Keynes Theatre from 17 to 20 October 2012.